This website uses cookies to ensure you get the best experience on our website. Learn more

 Ideal length of stay

-One or two nights – usually as a stop before or after a safari into the Okavango Delta or Botswana's northern wildlife reserves.
+One night, usually as a stop before or after a Botswana safari.

 Directions

-15 – 20 minute road transfer from Maun.
-The lodge will collect you from Maun; it is accessible by self-drive 4x4 vehicle only.
+15–20 minute road transfer from Maun.
+The lodge will usually collect travellers from Maun Airport.

 Accessible by